marcus-gee/CS-11-Cpp/README.md

 Contents of the labs:
-    Lab 1-4: Unit Converters that progressively build on elements of the previous labs.\n
+    Lab 1-4: Unit Converters that progressively build on elements of the previous labs.
-    Lab 5: A rational number class with arithmetic and other operations.\n Lab 6-7: A 2D matrix class with arithmetic and other operations.\n
+    Lab 5: A rational number class with arithmetic and other operations.
+    Lab 6-7: A 2D matrix class with arithmetic and other operations.